 When your water gets heated, mineral deposits begin to settle at the bottom of your water heater tank.
 This sediment begins to build up over time, reducing your water heater’s efficiency and causing damage.

-One of the most unique things about heat pump water heaters as opposed to traditional water heaters is that they come with control panels that allow you to select from different operating modes.
+One of the most unique things about heat pump water heaters, as opposed to traditional water heaters, is that they allow you to select from different operating modes.
 These operating modes include:

 There are many benefits of heat pump water heaters for your home or business in Phoenix.
 Some of these benefits include:

 Who doesn’t want to pay less for their energy bills each month?
 With a heat pump water heater, you can.
-The increased efficiency of these water heaters significantly reduces your electricity bills per month, as they use less of it altogether.
+The increased efficiency of these water heaters significantly reduces your electricity bills per month, as they use less electricity.

 Your household needs a properly working hot water heater, so when things start to go wrong, it’s important to act quickly.
 Here are some key signs that indicate you may need a new water heater.

 If you know your water heater is reaching the end of its life expectancy, it’s probably time to consider getting a newer, more energy-efficient model installed.
-Typically, conventional water heaters last about 10 years.
+Typically, conventional water heaters last about 7-9 years in the Phoenix Area.

 Your water heater will begin to make more noises as it gets older, as sediment begins to build up at the bottom of the tank and hardens as the water heats.
 This will likely cause banging or rumbling noises on the inside of the heater.
 If these noises become really noticeable, it’s definitely a sign that you need a new water heater soon.

 Your water quality should be a top priority, so if you notice rusty water coming out of your tap, action needs to be taken promptly.
-This means that your sacrificial anode is beginning to erode and your water is picking up the corrosion.
+This means that the porcelain lining in your water is cracked and the steel lining of your water heater is exposed to the water inside your water heater and is rusting.

-If you’ve recently noticed that your hot water begins running out sooner than it used to, it’s time to look at a newer model.
-As hot water heaters age, they not only get worse at heating water, but they also lose some of their capacity due to sediment buildup.
+If you’ve recently noticed that your hot water begins to run out sooner than it used to, it’s time to look at a newer model.
+As hot water heaters age, they lose some of their capacity due to sediment buildup.

 If you notice water puddles around your hot water heater, you might have a leak within your tank that needs to be dealt with right away.
 These leaks can be caused by slight fractures in the metal tank that develop over time as the tank expands and contracts with heat, time and time again.